-In this week’s Profcast, Dr. Jason Gill, Reader in the Institute of Cardiovascular and Medical Sciences at the University of Glasgow answers our questions…
+In this week’s Profcast, Dr. Jason Gill, Professor of Cardiometabolic Health at the Institute of Cardiovascular and Medical Sciences at the University of Glasgow answers our questions…

 Why did you become an academic?